Strongly exponential symmetric spaces: Introduction

-Some basic examples to keep in mind are the following: \begin{enumerate}[label=(Ex\arabic*),leftmargin=*] \item the $n$-dimensional Euclidean space $\fR^n$ with symmetries $s_xy=2x-y$, \item the $n$-sphere $S^n$ where the symmetry at $x$ is the restriction to $S^n$ of the axial symmetry about $0x$, \item the hyperbolic plane $\Pi_2$ with the Riemannian geodesic symmetries, \item any Lie group $G$ with symmetries $s_gl=gl^{-1}g$, \end{enumerate} as well as two solvable two-dimensional examples: \begin{enumerate}[resume,label=(Ex\arabic*),leftmargin=*] \item the space $\fR^2$ with symmetries $s_{(a,b)}(a',b')=(2a-a',2\cosh(a-a')b-b')$, \item the space $\fR^2$ with symmetries $s_{(a,b)}(a',b')=(2a-a',2\cos(a-a')b-b')$. \end{enumerate}
+Some basic examples to keep in mind are the following: \begin{enumerate}[label=(Ex\arabic*),leftmargin=*] \item the $n$-dimensional Euclidean space $\fR^n$ with symmetries $s_xy=2x-y$, \item the $n$-sphere $S^n$ where the symmetry at $x$ is the restriction to $S^n$ of the axial symmetry about $0x$, \item the hyperbolic plane $\Pi_2$ with the Riemannian geodesic symmetries, \item any Lie group $G$ with symmetries $s_gl=gl^{-1}g$, \end{enumerate} as well as two solvable two-dimensional examples: \begin{enumerate}[resume,label=(Ex\arabic*),leftmargin=*] \item the space $A_2=\fR^2$ with symmetries $s_{(a,b)}(a',b')=(2a-a',2\cosh(a-a')b-b')$, \item the space $B_2=\fR^2$ with symmetries $s_{(a,b)}(a',b')=(2a-a',2\cos(a-a')b-b')$. \end{enumerate}

 The connected symmetric spaces in this sense (due to Loos \cite{loos_symmetric_1969}) coincide with the \emph{homogeneous symmetric spaces}: the homogeneous spaces $G/H$ of connected Lie groups $G$, with $H$ an open subgroup of the fixed points set $G^\sigma$ of an involutive automorphism $\sigma$ of $G$ (called an \emph{involution} in what follows).
 The symmetries in that case are given by $s_{gH}lH=g\sigma(g^{-1}l)H$.
 Such a triple $(G,H,\sigma)$ will be called a \emph{symmetric triple}.
 When $H$ is the full fixed point subgroup $G^\sigma$, we simply refer to the symmetric pair $(G,\sigma)$.
-A symmetric triple $(G,H,\sigma)$ is said to \emph{realize} a symmetric space $M$ if $G/H\cong M$.
+A symmetric triple $(G,H,\sigma)$ is said to \emph{realize} a symmetric space $M$ if $G/H\cong M$ as symmetric spaces.

 Any connected symmetric space $M$ admits a ``minimal'' realization as a homogeneous symmetric space of its \emph{transvection group}.
-The latter is defined as the subgroup of automorphisms of $M$ generated by all the products of an even number of symmetries.
+The latter is defined as the subgroup of the automorphism group of $M$ generated by all the products of an even number of symmetries.
 It is a finite dimensional Lie group which is transitive on $M$, stabilized by the conjugation (in the automorphism group) by $s_o$, for any $o\in M$, and minimal for these properties.
-A symmetric space is said to be \emph{semisimple} (resp.\ \emph{solvable}) if its transvection group is semisimple (resp.\ solvable).
+A symmetric space is said to be \emph{semisimple} (respectively, \emph{solvable}) if its transvection group is semisimple (respectively, solvable).